 Glimpses into San Diego's Past

-Richard W. Amero
+by Richard W. Amero

 James Britton II (1915-1983) was an acute critic of art, architecture and social planning in San Ciego City and County.
 His thinking had been shaped by the writings of Plato, Emerson, Lewis Mumford, and by the dreams and works of San Diego architect Lloyd Ruocco.
 Britton's writing were controversial because they evoked thought, challenged prejudices, and presented visions of a tomorrow that could be if people heeded the advice of their best thinkers and planners.
 While he often pretended he knew all the answers, he was modest enough to admit that other people sometimes knew better.
 His views are especially interesting in the 21st century partially because of what Britton anticipated and partially because of environmental and ecological problems that he did not anticipate.
 It is fascinating to see how his strategies for coping with overpopulation became a fear as he saw the catastrophic consequences of the human explosion not only in San Diego but throughout the world.